jaymarnz/dialserver/README.md

     [CHG] Device XX:XX:XX:XX:XX:XX Connected: yes
     ```

-5. Once you've paired the Surface Dial an event file is created in `/dev/input`.
-You now just need to figure out which one corresponds to the Surface Dial.
-    ````
-    $ cat /proc/bus/input/devices
-    ````
-    You'll see something like this:
-    ````
-    ...
-    I: Bus=0005 Vendor=045e Product=091b Version=0108
-    N: Name="Surface Dial System Multi Axis"
-    ...
-    H: Handlers=event2
-    ...

-    I: Bus=0005 Vendor=045e Product=091b Version=0108
-    N: Name="Surface Dial System Control"
-    ...
-    H: Handlers=kbd event3
-    ...
-    ````
-    The one you want is associated with "Surface Dial System Multi Axis".
-This provides the raw data stream.
-In this example "event2".
-This is what you'll pass to DialServer when running it directly or to the install script for running it as a service.

-    ***Note:*** The Surface Dial times out and goes to sleep after about 5 minutes of inactivity.
-While it is asleep the event handler file won't be there anymore.
-So if it's taken a few minutes to do the above, touch the Surface Dial (click or rotate it) and it will wake up although it takes a second or so for it to wake up.
-See below for this issue.

 ## Configure and install DialServer
 1. Download the contents of this repository to a directory somewhere (eg. `~/dialserver`)